Tristan Abrahams

-Tristan Michael Alexander Abrahams (born 29 December 1998) is an English professional footballer who plays as a striker for EFL League Two club Gillingham, on loan from National League club Eastleigh.
+Tristan Michael Alexander Abrahams (born 29 December 1998) is an English professional footballer who plays as a striker for National League side Aldershot Town.

-He has previously played for Leyton Orient, Cambridge City, Norwich City, Exeter City, Yeovil Town, Newport County, Carlisle United and Grimsby Town.
+He has previously played for Leyton Orient, Cambridge City, Norwich City, Exeter City, Yeovil Town, Newport County, Carlisle United, Grimsby Town, Eastleigh, Gillingham, Welling United and Maidenhead United.

 Career

 Leyton Orient

 After signing his first professional contract in November 2016, Abrahams went on loan to Cambridge City, making his debut in the 0–0 draw against St Ives Town on 26 December, and returning to Orient in January 2017.

 He made his Football League debut as a second-half substitute for Josh Koroma in Orient's 4–0 win at Newport County on 4 March 2017.

 Abrahams scored his first senior goal in Orient's 2–2 draw at Luton Town at Kenilworth Road on 14 April 2017.
 He started the following game on 17 April and scored the winning goal as Orient beat Hartlepool United 2–1.